gabotronix/underpass/README.md

 docker-compose up -d softether
 ```

 The `optional_services` folder also comes with its own `.env` file.
-You can change ports as desired, but make sure to restart the container afterwards:
+You can change ports as desired, but make sure to recreate the container afterwards:
 ```
 cd /opt/underpass/optional_services
-docker-compose restart softether
+docker-compose up -d --force-recreate softether
 ```

 #### Default Ports for Optional Services